 2. Define name formats,

 4. Log in HH:MM or decimal and change at any time,

 6. Choose distance units of Miles, Nautical Miles or KM,

 7. Completely customize the order of your log entries on the flight logging page,

-Any person, including yourself can be set to be the default PIC/P1 or SIC/P2.
-Tap to add a new flight and there you are, already filled in.
+Any person, including yourself can be set as the default PIC/P1 or SIC/P2.

 Particulatly useful for corporate pilots, an aircraft registration can be set as a default.
-This will also cause the aircraft type to be pre-filled.
+Since an aircraft registration has a type associated wit it, this will also cause the aircraft type to be pre-filled.

 iPad apps with Live Sync between your devices at no extra cost.
 See our fixed price level for

 Free for 6 months or 350 flight hours (whichever is more)